orangelemon-ish/summer-hackies/README.md

 ## How does it work?

 The site is made with HTML, CSS & JS.
-It uses a modified verson of [simplegrid](https://simplegrid.io).
-To access Airtable it uses a simple Express based API hosted on repl.it.
+It uses a modified version of [simplegrid](https://simplegrid.io).
+To access Airtable it uses a simple Express based API hosted on [repl.it](https://repl.it).

 ---